zama-ai/concrete/docs/dev/GETTING-STARTED.md

 git commit -m "fix(tracing): fix a bug that crashed pytorch tracer"
 ```

+To learn more about it, check [this](https://www.conventionalcommits.org/en/v1.0.0/) page.

 ### Before creating pull request

 You should rebase on top of `main` branch before you create your pull request.
 This is to avoid merge commits and have a clean git log.
 After you commit your changes to your new branch, you can use the following commands to rebase.